WonhoZhung/starter-academic/content/authors/admin/_index.md

   url: https://aceteamkaist.wixsite.com/home

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include drug discovery via deep-learning based approach.
+bio: My research interests include applying deep learning to solve problems in chemistry and biology.

 # Interests to show in About widget
 interests: